 - In a large mixing bowl use a handheld or stand mixer fitted with a paddle or beater attachment, beat the unsalted butter, granulated sugar, and brown sugar together on high speed until smooth and creamy, about 2 minutes.

 - On a medium speed, add the eggs one at a time, beating well after each addition.
-Beat in the sour cream and vanilla extract on medium speed until combined.
+Beat in the yogurt and vanilla extract on medium speed until combined.
 With the mixer running on low speed, slowly add or portion in the dry ingredients and milk into the wet ingredients and beat until no flour pockets remain.
-Carefully fold in the blueberries.
+Carefully fold in the floured blueberries.

 - Spoon the batter into muffin tins, filling them all the way to the top.
 Top each with crunchy topping, lightly press it down into the surface so it sticks.